Saikumar88941/TaskManager/README.md

 - Settings Activity

 ### Steps to proceed:
-Create a new account with basic details like name, email, and password.
+Enter your name, email address, and password when creating a new account.
-Access your account securely using your credentials.
+Use your login information to safely access your account.
-Input new tasks with descriptions, deadlines, and priorities.
+Add new tasks with priorities, due dates, and descriptions.
-Edit task details or mark them as completed.
+Modify the task's information or mark it as finished.
-Set reminders or organize tasks using a calendar.
+Use a calendar to arrange chores or set reminders.
-Analyze progress with summaries, reports, or charts.
+Use reports, charts, or summaries to evaluate progress.

 ### Sequence Information(Activity Flow)